-- 1.5.1 Off-scale data is often the result of over-amplification and can cause several other interpretational difficulties, such as: "minus-A" products, increased stutter, and pull-up (see below).
+- 1.5.1 Off -scale data is often the result of over-amplification and can cause several other interpretational difficulties, such as: "minus-A" products, increased stutter, and pull-up (see below).
 If off-scale data is present in a sample, the sample may be re-injected with a decreased injection time, reamplified using less input DNA, or the amplified product may be diluted for reinjection. - 1.5.2 Pull-up results from poor spectral separation and is characterized by signal from a peak in one fluorescent dye color producing a smaller, artifactual peak in another, often adjacent, dye color.
 Amplification of less sample, injection of a sample for less time, dilution of amplified product, or running the samples after creating a new spectral for the instrument can reduce pull-up peaks. - 1.5.3 Minus-A (-A) is a form of PCR product that does not possess an extra nucleotide at the 3' end.
 Over-amplification can result in prominent "minus-A" products.
 Re-amplifying using less input DNA will likely reduce minus-A peaks.
 Incubating amplified products at 60°C for an additional time period may also reduce minus A.

 - 1.5.4 Stutter peaks are minor peaks appearing one repeat unit smaller (e.g. n-4 in tetranucleotide loci) or larger (n+4 in tetranucleotide loci) than a primary STR allele.
 If a called peak is suspected to be stutter, the validation study should be consulted to determine the expected stutter percentage for that allele.
-If the observed percentage is within the expected stutter percentage range for that allele, but above the filter threshold, and analyst may determine the peak to be stutter.
+If the observed percentage is within the expected stutter percentage range for that allele, but above the filter threshold, an analyst may determine the peak to be stutter.
+For alleles that are at the larger base pair range of a locus, if the suspected stutter peak is above the stutter filter, but based on the validation consistent with the expected percentage of stutter for an allele of that size an analyst may determine the peak to be stutter.
+Additional factors such as spectral overlap or the presence of a potential stutter peak between two true alleles may enhance stutter peaks above the expected values.
 Ultimately, re-amplification can help determine if a peak is truly stutter or if it may be DNA from a secondary source.
 Unfiltered stutter peaks that are more than two standard deviations from the mean observed for an allele during the validation study will be listed in the table of results if the sample is not reamplified or if the unfiltered stutter is determined to be reproducible through re-amplification. - 1.5.5 Spikes are artifacts of electrophoresis, which may resemble DNA peaks.
 Often spikes will be narrower than true DNA peaks and will be filtered by the GeneMapper ID-X software.
 Multi-color spikes can be identified by the presence of peaks occurring in several colors at the same data point location.
 Single-color spikes can be identified by the presence of a sharp peak occurring in a single color in the raw data, with no spectral overlap into the other colors.
 Since spikes are generally random, reinjection of a sample should eliminate a questioned spike.